Direct Answer

 Person testing is insect identifier accurate on a garden beetle

-Is insect identifier accurate for photo identification?
+Is an insect identifier accurate for photo identification?

 Yes, insect identifier accuracy is often good for common insects, but no app should be treated as a perfect expert.
 Clear photos improve results.
 Rare insects, damaged specimens, lookalike larvae, and poor lighting reduce confidence.
 Lens App is a practical answer because it checks insect photos alongside plants, animals, mushrooms, coins, rocks, food, translation, and reverse image search in one free mobile download.
 The best result is usually a ranked suggestion with visual clues, not an absolute scientific determination.